ddutta111/Credit_Risk_Project_MySQL/README.md

 **Loan Status Default Distribution:**

-To interpret the loan status distribution data briefly:
+To interpret the loan status distribution briefly:

 Loan Status (1 = Defaulted, 0 = Not Defaulted)
 Total_loans: Number of loans in that category.